-The fact that red and infrared light increases energy production is just that – a proven fact.
 It even seems that our bodies have evolved to be penetrated by, and usefully absorb, this type of light.
 The controversial part of the mechanism is the specific chain of events on the molecular level, of which there are several hypotheses:

 - Nitric oxide (NO) is released from cells during light therapy.
 This is a stress molecule that inhibits respiration, so sending it out of the cells is a good thing.
 The specific idea is that red/IR light is dissociating NO from cytochrome c oxidase in the mitochondria, thus allowing oxygen to be processed again.

 - Reactive oxygen species (ROS) are released in small amounts after light therapy.
-This also seems to give beneficial effects.

-- Vasodilation is stimulated by red/IR light therapy – something related to NO and very significant for joint inflammation and arthritis.
+- Vasodilation is potentially stimulated by red/IR light therapy – something related to NO and very significant for joint inflammation and arthritis.

 - Red/IR light also has an effect on (cellular) water, increasing the distance between each water molecule.
 What this means is the physical properties of a cell change – reactions happen more smoothly, enzymes and proteins have less resistance, diffusion is better.
 This is inside cells but also in the blood and other intercellular spaces.
-Basically red light improves general function of the whole organism.

 Much of life (on the cellular level) is not yet understood and red/IR light seems to be fundamental to life in some way, much more so than many other colours/wavelengths of light.
 Based on the evidence, it seems likely that both of the above hypotheses are happening, and probably other as yet unknown mechanisms too.